 From the time she first sat on the bench at her older brothers’ Little League games, Christina Myers ’18 has been involved with sports teams.
-When the Matthew Brodsky Endowed Scholarship enabled her to enroll in the Falk School’s Sport Management program, she was eager to put her passion for athletics to work—in a largely male-dominated program.
+When the Matthew Brodsky Endowed Scholarship enabled her to enroll in the Falk College’s Sport Management program, she was eager to put her passion for athletics to work—in a largely male-dominated program.

 Now the vice president of the Syracuse University chapter of WISE—Women in Sports and Events—Christina is encouraging other women to grow their presence in the field.
 “It’s to bring women up,” she says.
 “To show that we’re here, too.
 We can do this stuff, too.”